AGhost-7/node-shop/README.md

 * ExpressJS framework.
 Simple, extensible, I like that.
 * node-postgres as the database client with a wrapper to use promises instead of "oh my gawd a pyramid".
 * AngularJs

-TODO:
-* Block user from going to certain routes when not logged in/when logged in.